audioLIME: Listenable Explanations Using Source Separation: audioLIME

 audioLIME is based on the LIME~\cite{Ribeiro0G16} framework and extends its definition of locality for musical data by defining a new way of deriving an interpretable representation.
 For an input value $x$ to an arbitrary, black-box model $f$, LIME first defines a set of $d'$ interpretable features that can be turned on and off, $x' \in \{0, 1\}^{d'}$.
 These features are perturbed and represented as a set of binary vectors $z_n'$ that an interpretable, surrogate model trains on.
 This surrogate model matches the performance of the black-box model around $x$ and is able to reveal which of its interpretable features the black-box model relies on.

 The key insight of audioLIME is that \textit{interpretability} with respect to audio data should really mean \textit{listenability}.
 Whereas previous approaches applied techniques from the task of image segmentation to spectrograms, we propose using \textit{source separation estimates} as interpretable representations.
-This gives audioLIME the ability to train on interpretable \textit{and} listenable features.~\footnote{Python package available at: [To be published upon acceptance] }
+This gives audioLIME the ability to train on interpretable \textit{and} listenable features.~\footnote{Python package available at: \url{https://github.com/CPJKU/audioLIME} }

 The single-channel source separation problem is formulated as estimating a set of $C$ sources, $S_1, ..., S_c$, when only given access to the mixture $M$ from which the sources are constituents.
 We note that this definition, as well as audioLIME, is agnostic to the input representation (e.g., waveform, spectrogram, etc) of the audio.
 We use these $C$ estimated sources of an input audio as our interpretable components (e.g. \{\textit{piano, drums, vocals, bass}\}).
 Mapping $z' \in \{0, 1\}^C$ to $z$ (the input audio) is performed by mixing all present sources.
 For example $z' = \{0, 1, 0, 1\}$ results in a mixture only containing estimates of drums and bass.
 The relation of this approach to the notion of \textit{locality} as used in LIME lies in the fact that samples perturbed in this way will in general still be perceptually similar (i.e., recognized by a human as referring to the same audio piece).
 This system is shown in Figure~\ref{fig:audioLIME}.
 In addition to source separation, we also segment the audio into $\tau$ temporal segments, resulting in $C \times \tau$ interpretable components.